 - Basic Cell Carcinoma.
 Basic Cell Carcinoma is the most frequently occurring type of skin cancer, and almost half of Americans will have either basal cell carcinoma or squamous cell carcinoma at least once by the age of 65.
 This type of skin cancer typically looks like sores, red patches, pink growths, shiny bumps, or a scar.

 - Squamous Cell Carcinoma.
 The warning signs of Squamous Cell Carcinoma are3 a thick, rough, scaly patch that will bleed if irritated.
 It can also look like an open sore or a wart.

 An odd looking mole might just seem like an abnormality to some people, but it can be a sign of something much more serious.
-Dermatologists are the only ones who can tell if a mole is cancerous, so be sure to schedule an appointment with Greater Orange County Ear, Nose, Throat, Head and Neck Surgery if you notice a discolored mole.
+Dermatologists are the only ones who can tell if a mole is cancerous, so be sure to schedule an appointment with Greater Orange County Ear, Nose, Throat, Head and Neck Surgeons if you notice a discolored mole.